imanuelsteven/Mamikos-Recommendation-System/README.md

 - 🏷️ One recommendation has a different kos type, which may not fully align with the user's preference.

-- 🧩 One kos belongs to a different cluster, which shows that clustering may not always perfectly isolate feature similarity.

 Despite these small variations, the system still captures a meaningful level of similarity, providing reasonably relevant suggestions.
 This kind of variation is common in clustering models, especially when features are not strictly standardized.

 **Advantages of K‑Means Clustering:**